-When your child is diagnosed with celiac disease, the doctor will likely recommend that your child return for follow-up appointments.
-This is a good time to express any challenges you’ve had with sticking to a gluten-free diet.
+When your child is diagnosed with celiac disease, their doctor will likely recommend that your child return for follow-up appointments.
+Return appointments are a good time to express any challenges you’ve had with sticking to a gluten-free diet.
 It also will ensure that your child’s health is getting back on track.

 Follow-up may include:

-Celiac disease is a genetic autoimmune disease, so having a child with celiac disease means your ibiological family members are also at risk.
+Celiac disease is a genetic autoimmune disease, so having a child with celiac disease means your biological family members are also at risk for developing CD.
 Encourage all blood relatives to get tested for celiac disease.
-Check out Seriously, Celiac Disease,a Beyond Celiac campaign which will teach you the most effective way to have a conversation with your relatives.
+Check out Seriously, Celiac Disease, a Beyond Celiac campaign that will teach you the most effective way to have a conversation with your relatives.

 Aside from a few dietary changes, children with celiac disease can enjoy a normal, healthy life.
 It’s important to foster a positive outlook in your child.
 Celiac disease may define what they eat, but it doesn’t have to define how they live!